mdblp/platform/docs/UpdatedData.md

 - rate: a floating point number >= 0 representing the amount of insulin delivered in units per hour.
 - start: an integer encoding a start time as milliseconds from the start of a twenty-four hour day.

 The objects in the basalSchedule array have to be sorted based on the `start` field.
-If the objects are not correctly sorted, the API will return for the given entry that is not well positionned.
+If the objects are not correctly sorted, the API will return an error for the given entry that is not well positionned.

 Below is an example of a valid basal with 4 segments in the day:
 - 12am to 12pm: 1 u/hour